Jul 12, 2023

 Members of the ABZ Propeller Fund include airport staff, as well as representatives from the local authorities and government.

-It meets four times a year with the applications set to open in January.
+It meets four times a year with the applications open throughout the year.

 Written by: Lee McCann